skoczen/will/README.md

 ### High-level chat methods

 _A note about multiple rooms:_ For all methods that include `message=None, room=None`, both are optional, unless you have multiple chat rooms.
 If you have multiple rooms, you will need to specify one or the other.
 To reply to the room the message came from, use `message`.
 To send to a specific room, use `room`.

+Typically, it's considered good form to pass `message=message` along when you have it - it'll save you from needing to refactor when you do have multiple rooms!

 ##### self.say(content, message=None, room=None, html=False, color="green", notify=False)